papinet/papiNet-API/3.0.0/paper-board-pulp-warehouse-logistics.md

 #### Interaction 8 of Scenario B

-In step 8 of scenario B _logistics supplier_ request to get details of the open delivery instruction from _supplier_. _Logistics supplier_ receives details of the quantities planned to be delivered.
+In step 8 of scenario B _logistics supplier_ request to get details of the active delivery instruction from _supplier_. _Logistics supplier_ receives details of the quantities planned to be delivered.
 The _logistics supplier_ is requested to load 9 packages.

 ```text
 curl --request GET \